SAVED—FROM HELL TO HEAVEN OR FROM DEATH TO LIFE?

 Why don’t we preach the Bible instead of the traditions of men?
 We have made a business out of “saving souls” with our “four steps of salvation.”
 The Holy Spirit of God uses ten million steps of salvation.

 We are presenting a packaged salvation, a canned forgiveness that operates by the wisdom and power of the flesh and sometimes is practiced for the glory of man.
 It lacks the breadth of God, the knowledge of the Lord, the timing of the Holy Spirit, the righteousness, holiness, and genuine compassion of the Holy One of Israel.

 Nowhere in the New Testament is the salvation that is offered through the Lord Jesus Christ described as deliverance from Hell—nowhere!

 The wicked are always assigned to Hell.
 The wicked belong in Hell.

 The wicked shall be turned into hell, and all the nations that forget God.
 (Psalms 9:17)

 People who continue in sin are worthy of death.

-Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
+who, knowing the righteous judgment of God, that those who practice such things are deserving of death, not only do the same but also approve of those who practice them.
 (Romans 1:32)